There’s no better time than right now to make your dryer safe from fire by cleaning its build-up of lint.

 - Finally, at least once a year use the big brush to clean the large hose running from your dryer to the outside vent.
 You’ll need to pull the dryer out and disconnect the hose from the dryer and the wall to do this properly.
 If you use fabric softener, it’s a good idea to clean off the sticky residue with soapy water, then rinse the hose and let it dry well before re-installing.
 Don’t forget to vacuum lint from inside the dryer where the hose connects and to check the hose for kinks or other damage; replace if necessary.
 You also need to vacuum lint from the vent outlet on the exterior of your home.
 When you push the dryer back against the wall, make sure not to crimp the hose.

-This video shows you how to clean and check the dryer hose and exterior vent.
+This video shows you how to clean and check the dryer hose and exterior vent to help keep your dryer safe from fire.

 Tip: When you’ve finished cleaning your dryer, check the water supply hoses for your washing machine.
 If they are cracked or brittle, it’s time to replace them before they start leaking.
 The best hoses are stainless steel braided ones, available at building supply stores.
 They cost more than regular rubber hoses, but are your best protection against leaks and potentially serious water damage.